Table of Contents

 #1 Which is a visual separator ( empty file ) between each group.
 I try to use a single character for clarity.

--1 The minus sign preceding the number or character is important as it controls what an iPad lists first.
-So the folder names starts with this character to ensure they are listed first.
+-1 The minus sign preceding the number or character for a folder is important as it controls what an iPad lists first.
+So the folder names always starts with this character to ensure they are listed first.

 Both the iPad and a computer indicates folders with one type of icon and files with other types of icons which adds to the ease of content overview.